gengshan-y/ppr/README.md

 bash scripts/download_unzip.sh "https://www.dropbox.com/scl/fi/j2bztcv49mqc4a6ngj8jp/cat-pikachu-0.zip?rlkey=g2sw8te19bsirr5srdl17kzt1&dl=0"
 ```
 Note: Processing follows the [pre-processing pipeline](https://lab4d-org.github.io/lab4d/tutorials/preprocessing.html) of lab4d, except frames are extracted with a constant rate of 10 fps (no flow-guided filtering).
+**Attentation: compared to lab4d main branch, ppr additionally extracts surface normal.
+Make sure you re-run the pre-processing script if your data was previously processed by lab4d main.**

 ### Training
 Training has 2 stages.
 We first optimize background and object.
 The following can be executed in parallel.